cdoremus/deno-blog/posts/Building_Fullstack_React_Apps_with_Ultra.2022-12-04.md

 ## Other Libraries

 There are over 20 examples in the **Ultra** repo's [examples folder](https://github.com/exhibitionist-digital/ultra/tree/main/examples).
-Most of them show how to use React libraries with Ultra.
+Most of them show how to use React libraries with **Ultra**.
 They include (besides libs detailed above):
 - [Material UI](https://mui.com/): A collection of React components.
 - [tRCP](https://trpc.io/): a library for creating type-safe APIs.
 - [mdx](https://mdxjs.com): converts markdown into JSX content.